bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 ## Getting Started

-Although we wont delve deep into RN we will focus more on bitcoin and bdk-rn, however some rudimentary RN setup is required, especially a basic RN app to add our bitocoin code.
+Although we wont delve deep into RN we will focus more on bitcoin and bdk-rn, however some rudimentary RN setup is required, especially a basic RN app to add our  code.

-Lets start by creating a new RN project.
+ start by creating a new RN project.

 `npx react-native init AwesomeBitcoinApp`